 Temperature Requirements for Ficus deltoides

 Maintaining the right temperature is crucial in keeping your Ficus deltoides happy and healthy.
 This low-maintenance houseplant thrives in temperatures between 60°F to 75°F, making it perfect for indoor cultivation.
-However, it’s important to note that Ficus deltoides is sensitive to extreme temperature fluctuations, so avoid placing it near drafts or in direct sunlight.

 To provide the ideal temperature conditions, place your Ficus deltoides in a room with consistent temperature levels.
 Avoid exposing it to sudden temperature drops, such as near air conditioning units or open windows during colder months.
-If you live in a region with colder winters, consider moving your Ficus deltoides away from drafty areas or provide additional insulation.

 On the other hand, if you live in a warmer climate where the temperature exceeds 75°F, it’s crucial to keep your Ficus deltoides away from direct sunlight or intense heat sources.
-Excessive heat can cause stress and leaf wilt.
-Consider placing your plant in a shaded area or using blinds or curtains to filter the sunlight.

 Temperature Tips for Ficus deltoides Care